 Why use adhesive to hold your wooden stair parts together?

-When installing a new wooden staircase or replacing existing stair parts, you’ll need to make sure the pieces stay firmly in place.
-An adhesive or wood glue is a fantastic way to secure wooden stair pieces as they’re simple to use, dry quickly and aren't visible if applied correctly.
+When installing a new wooden staircase or replacing existing stair parts, you'll need to make sure the pieces stay firmly in place.
+An adhesive or wood glue for stairs is a fantastic way to secure wooden stair pieces as they're simple to use, dry quickly and aren't visible if applied correctly.

-To find out everything you need to know about adhesives and why they’re a solid choice for securing stair parts, read on today.
+To find out everything you need to know about wood adhesives and why they're a solid choice for securing stair parts, read on today.

 What is an adhesive?